-Repayment of the Compensation to the Administration of the Country of Origin within a period of three months after notification of payment.
-The amount shall be recovered from the country responsible through the accounts provided for in Article 21 of the Detailed Regulations.
+REPAYMENT OF THE COMPENSATION TO THE ADMINISTRATION OF THE COUNTRY OF ORIGIN within a period of three months after notification of payment.
+The amount shall be recovered from the country responsible through the accounts provided for in Article 21 of the Detailed Rules.

-The Administration responsible or on whose account the payment is made in accordance with Article 23 is bound to repay the amount of compensation
+The Administration responsible or on whose account the payment is made in accordance with Article 23 is bound to repay the amount of the compensation